scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

   def double(i: Int) = i * 2
 ```

-There isn’t much that can go wrong with that source code, but it provides a simple way to demonstrate ScalaTest.
-This object doesn’t have a `main` method, so instead of trying to run the project with `sbt run`, we’ll just compile it with `sbt compile`:
+That method provides a simple way to demonstrate ScalaTest.
+Because this project doesn’t have a `main` method, we don’t try to run it with `sbt run`; we just compile it with `sbt compile`:

 ````
 $ sbt compile